ytakefuji/counting-for-entomologists/README.md

-# counting the number of dead bugs for entomologists
+# Counting the number of dead bugs for entomologists
 <pre>
 Counting the number of dead bugs or insect corpses on a plane is a very time-consuming task.
 This repository shows how to use a Python program (pillbug_count.py) for novice users to automatically